 About 90 percent of text messages are read within three minutes, and the open rate for SMS text is as high as 98 percent, according to Gartner.
-This is probably common knowledge if you’re a marketer or communications professional, but those who are in charge of day-to-day membership operations, communications, and events should also take advantage of this.
+This is probably common knowledge if you’re a marketer or communications professional, but those who are in charge of day-to-day membership operations, communications, and events (whether virtual or not) should also take advantage of this.

 While there’s no shortage of mass text messaging apps in cyberspace, the main benefit of using an integrated platform is that you get the metrics you need associated with membership.
 There’s no wasted time in exporting contact lists, uploading to a separate text messaging app, then downloading and filtering data based on opens and responses.
 A true membership management solution houses all of that functionality in one system, making multi-channel communication more efficient, convenient, and productive.